· 9 min read ·

 What’s in the box:

-• OBD-II data cable: primary connection between the AP and the truck (also powers the device)
+• OBD-II data cable: connects the AP to the truck and powers it

-• USB-C cable: for computer connection when running Accessport Manager to update firmware or load maps
+• USB-C cable: for your computer when running Accessport Manager to update firmware or load maps

 OBD-II Port Location

-On the 4th Gen Tacoma, the OBD-II connector sits beneath the dashboard on the driver’s side, directly above the dead pedal.
-Standard 16-pin diagnostic port, same one any mechanic would use for code reading.
+On the 4th Gen Tacoma, the OBD-II port is under the dash on the driver’s side, right above the dead pedal.
+Standard 16-pin diagnostic port.
+Same one any mechanic plugs into for code reading.

-OBD-II port area under the Tacoma dash — the AP plugs in here Driver’s side under-dash area showing the OBD-II port above the dead pedal.
+OBD-II port area under the Tacoma dash where the AP plugs in Driver’s side under-dash area showing the OBD-II port above the dead pedal.
 Photo: COBB Tuning

 Plug the OBD-II cable into this port, connect the opposite end to the base of the AP, and the screen lights up immediately.